-Excel VBA means Excel Visual Basic for Applications which can be created using the built-in Visual Basic Editor in Microsoft Excel.
+Excel VBA stands for Excel Visual Basic for Applications.
+The applications can be created using the built-in Visual Basic Editor in Microsoft Excel.
 An application created by Excel VBA is also known as macro.
-This tutorial is based on MS Excel 2003.
-If you wish to learn VBA for MS Excel 2010, follow our Excel VBA 2010 Tutorial here.
+This tutorial is based on MS Excel 2003 but they are applicable in other versions of MS Excel.
+Check out our tutorials on Excel VBA 2010 and Excel VBA 365.

 Next, you click on the command button and the Visual Basic Editor will appear.Enter the statement as shown in the Figure 1.3.
 The first statement will fill up cell A1 to cell A10 with the phrase "Visual Basic" while the second statement add the value in cell A11 and cell B11 and then show the sum in cell C11.
 The output is shown in Figure 1.4.